About

 The Long Story

-David Lyttle began performing professionally at the age of 4 in his folk group the Lyttle Family, playing bongos, bodhran and mini lambeg drum.
-At 8 years old he added drum kit and by ten years old he was also studying cello and uillean pipes.
-At 18 he began focusing on the drum kit after taking an interest in jazz.
-Over the next three years David received scholarships to study at Skidmore Jazz Institute (New York) and the Banff Centre (Canada).
-After graduation from Ulster University he received a government grant to write a PhD thesis at the University of Ulster.
+David Lyttle began performing professionally at the age of 4 in his folk group the Lyttle Family, playing bongos, bodhran, mini lambeg drum, cello and uillean pipes.
+At 18 he began focusing on the drums after taking a serious interest in jazz.
+Over the next three years David received scholarships to attend Skidmore Jazz Institute (New York) and the Banff Centre (Canada), and a PhD studentship from Ulster University.

-David first reached a national audience with jazz guitar legend Louis Stewart in 2006.
-In 2007 he released his first solo album, 'True Story', on his newly formed label Lyte Records and would go on to feature a long list of international jazz icons in his bands, including Kurt Rosenwinkel, Terell Stafford, Seamus Blake, Soweto Kinch, Jason Rebello, Greg Osby, Jean Toussaint and Tim Warfield.
-He has performed in almost fifty countries and worked with some of the jazz world's most respected artists, including Jonathan Kreisberg, David Kikoski, Jason Palmer, Jaleel Shaw, Jesse van Ruller, Jamie Baum, Michael Janisch, Dave Liebman, Gwilym Simcock, Kenny Werner and Liane Carroll.
-David also has a long association with guitarist Andreas Varady, who he was praised by the international jazz press for discovering before his signing to Verve Music and Quincy Jones Productions.
+David's most valuable early experience in jazz was playing with Ireland's legendary Louis Stewart, starting in 2006.
+In 2007 he released his first solo album, 'True Story', on his own Lyte Records label and would go on to feature a long list of international jazz icons in his projects, including Joe Lovano, Kurt Rosenwinkel, Terell Stafford, Seamus Blake, Soweto Kinch, Jason Rebello, Greg Osby, Jean Toussaint and Tim Warfield.
+He has performed in almost 50 countries and shared the stage with some of the jazz world's most respected artists, including Jonathan Kreisberg, David Kikoski, Jason Palmer, Jaleel Shaw, Jesse van Ruller, Jamie Baum, Will Vinson, Michael Janisch, Dave Liebman, Gwilym Simcock, Kenny Werner and Andreas Varady, who worked with David during his early years before signing to Verve Music and Quincy Jones Productions.

-David second's album 'Interlude' (2012) was influenced more by hip-hop than straight-ahead jazz.
-First heard on BBC Radio 1’s Introducing, it helped earn him an international reputation as a producer on the rise.
-Brought to millions by its Channel 4 album advert campaign with HMV, 'Interlude' featured David as a multi-instrumentalist alongside some of his heroes, contemporaries and family, including sister Rhea, mother Anne, Soweto Kinch, Jason Rebello and Pino Palladino.
-The album tour included highlight shows at the London Jazz Festival and historic Hollywood music venue The Hotel Cafe.
-In June 2013 David released the dance music single 'Celebrate' in collaboration with Northern Irish recording artist Duke Special and the percussionists of Beat Carnival, a Belfast arts organisation where David was Musician-In-Residence.
+David second's album 'Interlude' (2012) helped earn him a reputation as a hip-hop/jazz producer.
+First heard on BBC Radio 1's 'Introducing', it was brought to millions by its Channel 4 album advert campaign with HMV, featuring David as a multi-instrumentalist alongside his sister Rhea, mother Anne, Soweto Kinch, Jason Rebello, Pino Palladino and others.
+Highlight live shows included the London Jazz Festival and historic Hollywood music venue The Hotel Cafe.
+In June 2013 David released the single 'Celebrate' in collaboration with Northern Irish recording artist Duke Special and the percussionists of Beat Carnival, a Belfast arts organisation where David was Musician-In-Residence.
 The track was playlisted by the majority of Ireland's radio stations.

-David's third album 'Faces' was released in March 2015 on Lyte Records under the label's new distribution deal with Universal.
-It featured a wide range of collaborators, including hip-hop visionary Talib Kweli, jazz icons Joe Lovano, Jason Rebello and Jean Tousaint, and singers Duke Special, Cleveland Watkiss and Anne Lyttle.
-It was recorded in New York, London, Dublin and Lyttle's country studio in Co.
-Armagh, and commanded diverse international attention from Rolling Stone in the U.S. to Japanese radio giant J Wave.
-BBC's Laverne Laverne, RTE Radio 1's John Creedon and Jazz FM were among the album's champions closer to home and 'Faces' quickly became David's most critically acclaimed album to date.
-Following live dates in Ireland and the UK he was nominated for a MOBO Award for Best Jazz Act and an Urban Music Award.
-Also during 2015 David was Musician-In-Residence at the Nerve Centre, Derry, as part of the city's legacy initiative following its status as UK City of Culture in 2013.
-The residency's collaborations included the roots album 'Say & Do' with Northern Irish singer/songwriter VerseChorusVerse, formerly of And So I Watch You From Afar, which reached No. 1 in the Amazon UK blues chart in November 2015.
-David's nomination in the MOBO Awards for Best Jazz Act was a major breakthrough and led to a busy touring year in 2016 with dates throughout the UK and Ireland, and in Austria, Germany and Holland.
-He was also Artist-In-Residence at the MAC, Belfast, with Moving On Music, for 3 months, acting as a mentor to emerging Northern Irish jazz artists.
+David's third album 'Faces' (2015) featured a wide range of collaborators, including hip-hop visionary Talib Kweli, jazz icons Joe Lovano, Jason Rebello and Jean Tousaint, and singers Duke Special, Cleveland Watkiss and Anne Lyttle.
+It received praise from Rolling Stone in the U.S. and Japanese radio giant J Wave.
+BBC's Laverne Laverne, RTE Radio 1's John Creedon and Jazz FM were among the album's champions closer to home with nominations in the MOBO Awards and Urban Music Awards following.
+Also during 2015 David was Musician-In-Residence at the Nerve Centre, Derry, with collaborations included the roots album 'Say & Do' with singer/songwriter VerseChorusVerse which reached No. 1 in the Amazon UK blues chart.

-In 2017 David carried out an ambitious coast-to-coast U.S. artist residency funded by the Arts Council of Northern Ireland's Major Individual Award.
-Traveling 5000 miles in his red Cadillac DeVille, he performed for cowboys, UFO tourists, bikers and the unsuspecting public in an attempt to understand what people really think of jazz.
-The project was sponsored by Yamaha drums and Donegal craft soft drink McDaid's Football Special, which David chose as his official tour drink.
+In 2017 David carried out an ambitious coast-to-coast U.S. artist residency after receiving the Arts Council of Northern Ireland's Major Individual Award.
+Traveling 5000 miles in his red Cadillac DeVille, he performed for cowboys, UFO tourists, bikers and the unsuspecting public.
+The project was sponsored by Yamaha drums and Irish craft soft drink McDaid's Football Special.
 He also vlogged for the MOBO Awards' YouTube channel and received coverage from NPR, BBC and KUNV Las Vegas, who interviewed him at various stages of his journey.
-Later in 2017 David's spent six weeks in Suzhou, China, as the British Council and PRSF's Musician-In-Residence.
-He collaborated with Chinese tradional musicians, produced the studio track 'Summer Always Passes' and released the weekly podcast 'Tapes From China'.
+Later in 2017 David's spent 6 weeks in Suzhou, China, as the British Council and PRSF's Musician-In-Residence.

-In late 2021 David resumed his international travels and in 2022 performed in much of Europe, along with Turkey, Egypt, Tunisia and Morocco.
-Through Jazzlife Alliance he founded Northern Ireland‘s first jazz improvisation youth scheme, Jazz Juniors, which now operates from 4 national hubs.
-He also released several hip-hop projects, including his 'Trailer Sound' EP series, his third jazz album 'IN2' with guitarist Phil Robson and 'I Thought You Knew' with Detroit rapper and J Dilla associate Frank Nitt.
-David was invited to perform for Irish President Michael D. Higgins at Áras an Uachtaráin in June 2023 and a new collaboration with rising star London guitarist Tom Remon brought him to England, Romania, Spain, Czech Republic, Turkey and Hungary in 2023 and 2024.
+In 2022 David performed throughout Europe, along with Turkey, Egypt, Tunisia and Morocco.
+Through Jazzlife Alliance he founded Northern Ireland‘s first jazz improvisation youth scheme, Jazz Juniors, which now operates in four national hubs.
+He also released several hip-hop projects, including his 'Trailer Sound' EP series, his third jazz album 'IN2', with guitarist Phil Robson, and 'I Thought You Knew' with Detroit rapper and J Dilla associate Frank Nitt.
+David was invited to perform for Irish President Michael D. Higgins at Áras an Uachtaráin in June 2023 and a new live collaboration with rising star London guitarist Tom Remon brought him to England, Romania, Spain, Czech Republic, Turkey and Hungary in 2023 and 2024.